EllaMoldez/BullseyeIMS/README.md

 # Bullseye IMS
-Inventory Management System for Bullseye
+This is a group project on Inventory Management System for Bullseye

+##Language and Tools

+##Features